This is an easy homemade ornament for Christmas shared by Kristina at Toddler Approved. The possibilities really are endless with this ornament!

 To make your own button Christmas tree ornament, you’ll need:

 - green felt

 - various sized/colored buttons

 - Elmer’s glue

-2. Trace it onto foam and felt and cut it out.
+Trace it onto foam and felt and cut that out.

-3. Use the glue gun to attach the felt to the foam back [this part is for adults only unless you have older kids that can be supervised with the glue gun].
+Use the glue gun to attach the felt to the foam back.
+This part is for adults only unless you have older kids that can be supervised with the glue gun.

 - button sorting by shape, color, and size